junperes/Flight-Price-Prediction-with-Machine-Learning-Models/README.md

 This project aims to predict flight prices using various machine learning algorithms.
 We begin by exploring and analyzing flight data to extract meaningful insights.
 Key steps include data preprocessing, feature engineering, and model evaluation using different algorithms such as Linear Regression and Random Forests.

 ## Requirements
-To run this project locally, ensure you have Python (version 3.12.2) installed.
-Clone this repository and install the required libraries using pip:
+- To run this project locally, ensure you have Python (version 3.12.2) installed.
+- Clone this repository: `git clone https://github.com/junperes/Flight-Price-Prediction-with-Machine-Learning-Models.git`

-`pip install -r requirements.txt`
+- Install the required libraries using pip: `pip install -r requirements.txt`

 ## Technologies Used